wildfly-extras/wildfly-microprofile-config/README.md

 # Project structure

-* [implementation](implementation/) - Implementation of the Eclipse MicroProfile Config API.
-* [tck](tck/) - Test suite to run the implementation against the Eclipse MicroProfile Config TCK.
 * [extension](extension/) - WildFly Extension that provides the `microprofile-config` subsystem.
 It also allows to define ConfigSources that are stored in the subsystem configuration.
-* [feature-pack](feature-pack/) - Feature pack that bundles the extension with the JBoss Modules required to run it in WildFly and Swarm.
+* [feature-pack](feature-pack/) - Feature pack that bundles the extension with the JBoss Modules required to run it in WildFly and Thorntail.
 * [dist](dist/) - A distribution of WildFly with the microprofile-config extension installed (in its standalone-microprofile.xml configuration)
-* [config-api](config-api/) - Generation of Swarm Config API that provides a Java API to manage the `microprofile-config` subsystem.
+* [config-api](config-api/) - Generation of Thorntail Config API that provides a Java API to manage the `microprofile-config` subsystem.

 # Example